WebOrigami/docs/src/content/cli/intro3.md

 numberHeadings: true
 ---

-## Explorable graphs
+## async graphs

 ori is especially good at dealing with graphs.
-More specifically, ori is designed to work with _explorable graphs_: a graph that can tell you what's in it, and can be either synchronous or asynchronous.
-Many common data structures can be represented as explorable graphs.
+More specifically, ori is designed to work with _async graphs_: a graph whose nodes can enumerate their keys and, given a key, can return the corresponding value.
+Many common data structures can be represented as async graphs.

-<span class="tutorialStep"></span> One way to define an explorable graph is in [YAML](https://yaml.org/) format.
+<span class="tutorialStep"></span> One way to define an async graph is in [YAML](https://yaml.org/) format.

 ```console
 $ ori greetings.yaml